 DIR [path] /P /S /A

-- /S (sub-directory): view the list of files of the directory including in subdirectories
+• /S (sub-directory): View a list of files within the directory, including subdirectories.

 CD [path]